These are the first people you will see when you come to the Men’s* Therapy Centre; there is no charge to see a Victim Service worker.

 Groups typically run in September and January and a brief screening interview is required in order to participate.
 Please contact us if you are interested in more information and/or want to take that step to move forward in your healing and recovery from PTSD within an inclusive, safe, and supportive group environment.

 The Stage Two Trauma Recovery Group is a group that focuses on the shared experience of trauma, so seldom discussed openly or in a thoughtful, corrective/healing way among male survivors.
 In particular, in a Stage 2 group participants will support each other in the disclosure and bearing witness to each-others’ stories of trauma.
 The structure of the group allows for the following:

 - normalization and a sense of inclusion, through increased awareness that other mens’ personal impacts/suffering from trauma are similar to their own

 - validation and empathy for each others’ experiences

-- building of self-confidence through empowering feedback from others and
+- building of self-confidence through empowering feedback from others

 - metabolizing of the trauma “story”.

-To take part in a stage two group men must have completed the stage one group or done other similar trauma stabilization work and completed a screening interview.
+To take part in a stage two group participants must have completed the stage one group or done other similar trauma stabilization work and completed a screening interview.
 The group will run once we have enough men to participate.
 Please contact us if you are interested in continuing your journey of healing from trauma.